long-covid-hg/META_ANALYSIS/README.md

 Check the summary statistics formats (columns) and create a tab-separated list of summary statistic files and their formats to include in the meta-analyses: data/$DataFreeze/step1_format.txt

-A template showing the format of step1_format.txt can be seen in previous data freezes, but the list of summary statistics should be updated using the lists created by the bucket scan.
+A template showing the format of step1_format.txt can be seen in previous data freezes, but the list of summary statistics should be updated using the lists created by the bucket scan

 In case some sum stat files have formats deviating from SAIGE / REGENIE formats, you can add their transformation in the scripts/format.wdl

-Copy step1_format.txt to the bucket, under a directory for this meta-analysis date [the date is hard-coded in the .json files so far].
+Copy step1_format.txt to the bucket, under a directory for this meta-analysis date
-First set the analysis date variable in YYYYMMDD format (e.g. AnalysisDate=20220430] and the current DataFreeze in DFn format (e.g. DF3).
 ```
-AnalysisDate=[YYYYMMDD]
-DataFreeze=[DFn]
-mkdir data/$DataFreeze
 gsutil cp data/$DataFreeze/step1_format.txt gs://long-covid-hg-cromwell/$AnalysisDate/conf/
 ```